Me & My Plural Husbands

 Why Patriarchal Polygamy is NOT a Matter of Consenting Adults

-Tomorrow, January 17, 2013 at 3:00 in the afternoon, you might be able to catch a glimpse of a few celebrities on the courthouse steps in Salt Lake City, Utah.
-You might see me there too.
-I’ll be the woman in red flanked by multiple husbands in matching frumpy white shirts, thanking God that I live in America, the land of the free.
+Do you recognize me?
+When the Brown’s sued the state of Utah to decriminalize polygamy, I was the woman in red flanked by multiple husbands in matching frumpy white shirts, thanking God that I live in America, the land of the free.

-One of my husbands hopes to ask Kody Brown, star of the television show “Sister Wives,” if he would like to join our family and become a “brother husband” in the coolest, most creative family in Las Vegas.
-As a brother husband, he will have to fit into my rotating sex schedule, of course.
+At the next court date, I might ask Kody Brown, star of the television show “Sister Wives,” if he would like to join our family and become a “brother husband” in the coolest, most creative family in Las Vegas.
+Assuming he says yes, as a brother husband, he will have to fit into my rotating sex schedule, of course.
 His voice will join the chorus of frantic men who yell SHOTGUN! every time we have to pile in the car.
 He’ll be assigned to cook on Thursdays, do laundry for 43 people, and always wear his happy face underwear to remind him to smile no matter what.

 Obedience is everything.